yash2arma/Engage_Algo_Rcmd_System/README.md

 ## Overview:

 It is a personalised movie recommendation web application in which I implemented two recommendation models.
-Before signing in, it recommends movies using content based filtering (used cosine similarity algorithm) which considers cast, director, popularity, keywords, and genre of the movie.
-I used a cast and director for a fan based audience.
-After signing in, the recommendation will be more personalised because I used a hybrid technique in which I implemented content based and collaborative filtering (used co-clustering algorithm) together.
-Basically collaborative filtering is based on the idea that users similar to me can be used to predict how much I will like a particular product or service those users have used/experienced.
+Before signing in, it recommends movies using content-based filtering (used cosine similarity algorithm) which considers the cast, director, popularity, keywords, and genre of the movie.
+I used casts and directors for a fan-based audience.
+After signing in, the recommendation will be more personalised because I used a hybrid technique in which I implemented content-based and collaborative filtering (used co-clustering algorithm) together.
+Collaborative filtering is based on the idea that users similar to me can be used to predict how much I will like a particular product or service those users have used/experienced.
 Thus, recommendations will be different for different users.

 ## Functionalities and Features: